AgoraIO-Community/astro-backend/docs/CLOUD_RECORDING.md

 4. AWS S3 Storage Bucket.

 ## Project Setup
-This guide will build upon the token generator guide.
-You can find [the token generator guide here](https://github.com/AgoraIO-Community/astro-backend/blob/main/docs/TOKENS.md).
-This guide walks through the process of building the `api/tokens.json` endpoint which returns a token used to secure your video calls.
+This guide will build upon the [token generator guide](https://github.com/AgoraIO-Community/astro-backend/blob/main/docs/TOKENS.md).
+The token generator guide walks through the process of building the `api/tokens.json` endpoint which returns a token used to secure your video calls.
 This endpoint uses a `handleGenerateToken` function which handles the token generation logic.
 We will be using this function directly within the cloud recording endpoint, since it is contained within the same backend server.

 From the previous guide, you should have `APP_ID` and the `APP_CERTIFICATE` in your environment variables.
-We will add some more environment variables throughout this guide, but for now we can get started.
+We will add more environment variables throughout this guide, but for now we can get started.

 ## Cloud Recording Overview